 - Extra grated Parmesan, Pecorino, or Asiago cheese.

-- Italian-baked breadsticks (especially around the Holidays).
+- Italian-baked Garlic Bread (especially around the Holidays) or rusty Farmer's bread.

 - It could also be a great side to this amazing Mediterranean grazing board.